dxoigmn/nymble/SPEC.markdown

 ##### Implications of varying W

 Blacklists are cleared at the end of each linkability window.
-Since users remain blacklisted for the remainder of the linkability window after a complaint, it is desirable to keep the duration of the linkability window `L` long enough to curtail the malicious user’s activities, but not so long as to punish that user (or honest users to whom the IP address may get reassigned) indefinitely.
+Since users remain blacklisted for the remainder of the linkability window after a complaint, it is desirable to keep the duration of the linkability window `L` long enough to curtail the malicious user's activities, but not so long as to punish that user (or honest users to whom the IP address may get reassigned) indefinitely.

 #### L, the number of time periods in one linkability window